 South African airline SA Express escapes liquidation for now

-SA Express, a different business to national flag carrier South African Airways, was placed under provisional liquidation in April after its administrators said they could not secure funding for turnaround efforts.
+SA Express, a different business to national flag carrier South African Airways (SAA), was placed under provisional liquidation in April after its administrators said they could not secure funding for turnaround efforts.

-But lawyers for the airline's administrators asked the High Court to delay a hearing on whether it should be finally liquidated, citing a letter from the state enterprises ministry that referred to an allocation of 164 million rand ($10 million) in the fiscal year that began in April, subject to certain conditions.
+But in papers filed in the High Court and seen by Reuters, lawyers for the administrators asked to delay a final ruling on whether it should be liquidated, saying there was a possibility the government could fund a restart of the airline's operations.

+They cited a letter from the state enterprises ministry that referred to an allocation of 164 million rand ($10 million) in the financial year that began in April, subject to certain conditions.

-The lawyers said this was a sign that the "government is contemplating a form of 'restart' for the operations of the airline" and that delaying the hearing would allow "national executives to roll out proper plans".
+The lawyers said that delaying the hearing would allow "national executives to roll out proper plans".
+It would also prevent the airline from losing its operator's certificate and air licence, which could help creditors to recover some money, they added.

-The request to delay the hearing was supported by the provisional liquidators, who said they needed more time to study the airline's affairs, as well as trade unions and creditors.
+The request for a delay was supported by the provisional liquidators, who said they needed more time to study the airline's affairs, as well as some trade unions and creditors.

+The NUMSA and SACCA unions issued a statement saying they were vehemently opposed to the airline's liquidation.

 ($1 = 16.8421 rand)